softrealms/QuickMark/README.md

 ### From GitHub Release

-1. Download this repository (Code → Download ZIP) and extract it or from the [Releases](https://github.com/softrealms/quickmark/releases) page
+1. Download this repository (Code → Download ZIP) and extract it.
 2. Unzip the file
 3. Open `chrome://extensions/` in Chrome
 4. Enable "Developer mode" (top right toggle)